devyaniii12/devyaniii12/README.md

 ### 👩‍💻 About Me

 - 📌 Currently focused on DSA in Java and building real-world projects
-- 🚧 Current focus is on Deep Learning and reinforcing knowledge of core CS subjects including OS, DBMS, and OOPS
+- 🚧 Current focus is sharpening my frontend web development skills and reinforcing knowledge of core CS subjects including OS, DBMS, and OOPS
 - 🧠 Regularly solving problems on LeetCode and participating in coding contests
-- 🤝 Open to collaborating on impactful software projects and ML projects
+- 🤝 Open to collaborating on impactful frontend development and ML projects
 - 📚 Preparing for SDE roles with a strong foundation in data structures, algorithms, and core Computer Science subjects
 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/devyani-thakre-995a562a9)** | **[Email](mailto:thakredevyani20@gmail.com)**
 - ⚡ Beyond the Code – I'm committed to learning every day — building projects, sharpening my DSA skills, and consistently growing towards my goal of becoming an SDE.